OUR NEWS

 This major project, which began in April 2025, mobilized TRB teams to supply and install over 2,000 tonnes of refractory materials in critical areas of the blast furnace.

-The casthouse is the area where cast iron and slag flow out of the blast furnace.
-Exposed to extreme temperatures and intense wear, it is a central element of the installation.
+The taphole floor is the area where molten iron and slag flow out of the blast furnace.
+Exposed to extreme temperatures and intense wear, it is a central component of the facility.

-As part of this relining project, TRB teams produced a safety layer and a wear layer, representing some 350 tonnes of refractory concrete and prefabricated blocks.
-These materials were manufactured in TRB's workshops in Nesles (Hauts-de-France).
+As part of this relining project, TRB teams installed a safety layer and a wear layer, comprising approximately 350 tons of refractory concrete and precast blocks.
+These materials were manufactured at TRB’s facilities in Nesles (Hauts-de-France).

 Tuyeres are the nozzles through which hot air is injected into the blast furnace.
 They are arranged in a ring at the base of the vessel.
 To protect this critical area and facilitate maintenance operations in complete safety, the floor around this equipment has been lined with a 10 cm thick by 1.50 m wide layer of refractory concrete.

-During pig iron production, the slag is cooled by water granulation for subsequent use as a raw material in cement.
-TRB refurbished the granulation basins with Densit talo concrete, a solution developed by our partner PA Technology.
-This abrasion-resistant material had already proved its worth, and was once again chosen for its reliability.
+During the production of cast iron, the slag is cooled by water granulation so that it can later be reused as a raw material in cement.
+TRB renovated the granulation basins using troweled Densit concrete, a solution developed by our partner PA Technologies.
+This abrasion-resistant material had already proven its worth and was chosen once again for its reliability.

 The gutters are used to evacuate cast iron and liquid slag from the blast furnace to the pits or processing facilities.
 TRB has used refractory concretes specially designed to withstand temperatures in excess of 1,000°C, guaranteeing the durability and safety of these drainage channels.